Distribution of mixed character sums and extremal problems for Littlewood polynomials: Tightness and continuity

 To prove continuity, we can ignore the multipliers out front and any finite number of terms, so we stay away from the region where the denominator is $0.$ Consider the sum

 and note

 Consequently

 The last sum is absolutely convergent, hence continuous for any realization of $\bW(l)$.
-So the only problems with convergence may arise from the first two sums.
+So the only problems with convergence may arise from the first two sums, which are independent of $t$.
 But moment bounds easily show that they converge with probability 1.
 More generally, we will shortly compute moment bounds for all finite dimensional distributions of $F_{k,\alpha,\beta}$ which imply almost-sure convergence for every $t$. \end{proof}